funkstyr/base/apps/docs/src/content/docs/journal/2025/06_june.md

 * Arktype is fine, but most things output a schema for zod only
   * a lot more tools reference zod
   * may try and convert to zod v4 soon
+* Need to figure out why any new ui pkg doesn't import to web app
+  * `@base/posthog` causes vite import error

 ---